smix8/godot-docs/classes/class_editorsettings.rst

 :ref:`String<class_String>` **network/debug/remote_host** :ref:`🔗<class_EditorSettings_property_network/debug/remote_host>`

 The address to listen to when starting the remote debugger.
-This can be set to ``0.0.0.0`` to allow external clients to connect to the remote debugger (instead of restricting the remote debugger to connections from ``localhost``).
+This can be set to this device's local IP address to allow external clients to connect to the remote debugger (instead of restricting the remote debugger to connections from ``localhost``).

 .. rst-class:: classref-item-separator